Senior Curator ( Egypt & Nubia)

 Ph.D., Archaeology, University of Calgary, AB, 1981

-His curatorial activities include developing the Egyptian and Nubian galleries, opened in 1992, and curating special exhibitions such as the Gold of Meroe (1994), Egyptian Art in the Age of the Pyramids (2000), and Eternal Egypt: Masterworks of Ancient Art from The British Museum (2004).
+His curatorial activities include developing the Egyptian and Nubian galleries, opened in 1992, and curating special exhibitions such as the Gold of Meroe (1994), Egyptian Art in the Age of the Pyramids (2000), Eternal Egypt: Masterworks of Ancient Art from The British Museum (2004), Egyptian Book of the Dead (2009) and Fryderyk Chopin and the Romantic Piano (2010).
 As a teacher, Krzysztof is particularly proud of offering courses in Egyptian and Nubian archaeology and culture at the University of Toronto and supervising the successful completion of several doctoral dissertations.